mwudke/jnn/README.md

 # jnn
-Simple Feedworward Neural Network using the Naive Optimizer
+Simple Feedforward Neural Network using the Naive Optimizer

 Includes the mnist dataset and some trained models for it.